Part One of Your Goal Setting Master Series

 The success is in the follow-up!
 Time and time again, people talk about their amazing “XYZ,” but it’s the multiple touchpoints of their hands & mind with that thing that is really cementing their success.

 For our purposes of personal goal setting, you have your goal, and maybe there are automatically multiple times that you need to interact with it.
-Like submission deadlines, etc. Or y more likely, there are no set timeframes.
-So you need to decide what you want them to be.
+Like submission deadlines, etc. (outcome goals).
+Or, more likely, there are no set timeframes, just a vague goal with no structure.

 Whatever you decide, you need to do it.
 Set reminders in your calendar, in your phone, sticky notes on your bathroom mirror.
 Set these things up immediately, don’t wait to do this.
 Make your follow up times part of the initial goal setting process.

-Don’t spread the check in’s too far apart either; you’ll lose too much traction and drag it out if you do.
+Don’t spread your check in’s too far apart either; you’ll lose too much traction and drag it out if you do.
 You need consistent & timely touchpoints with your big overarching goal.

-Depending on your goal, it could be every day – exercise or nutrition related.
-Or it could be weekly – relationships or habits.
+Depending on your goal, it could be an every day check in – exercise or nutrition related.
+Or it could be weekly – relationships or habits based.
 Or it could be every two weeks – skill-based, etc. I will strongly urge you not to go farther out than that.
 You’ll lose too much ground if you do.

 From a young age, we are taught that promises are something sacred.
 Not to be given lightly, nor to be blindly agreed upon.
 Yet, as we’ve gotten older, the conviction of our promises has lessened.
 At least, for me they have.